Petra Diamonds

 Petra Diamonds Ltd is a diamond mining group headquartered in Jersey.
 Petra own one of the world's most productive mines historically, the Cullinan Diamond Mine is famed for having produced the world's largest rough and polished diamond.
+It has the world's third-largest resource of diamonds.
 The company is listed on the London Stock Exchange.

 History

 Petra Diamonds was founded by Adonis Pouroulis in 1997 and was first listed on the Alternative Investment Market later that year.
 It transferred to the Main Market in December 2011.

 Operations

 Petra Diamonds' operations are focused in Africa:

 South Africa

 Petra Diamonds operates three producing diamond mines in South Africa.
 These are all underground kimberlite pipe mines (Cullinan, Finsch and Koffiefontein).

 Finsch Mine

 Finsch diamond mine is one of the world's most important diamond mines and South Africa's second largest diamond operation by production.
 On 14 September 2011, Petra purchased Finsch as a fully staffed, operating mine from De Beers for a total consideration of ZAR1.4 billion.
 Finsch is a major producer, having supplied over 126 million carats in its 40 plus year life to date.
 Petra is currently implementing a development plan to lift production from ca. 1.4 million carats per annum to 1.9 million carats per annum by FY 2017 (involving both underground and tailings production).